Skip to content

 Google Analytics Setup and Integration

-Google Search Console can you show the owner which queries led to which impressions and clicks to the page from organic search.
+Google Search Console can show the owner which queries led to which impressions and clicks to the page from organic search.
 For example, did you rank for best Livermore SEO agencies?
-This is arguably the juciest information for website optimization, since GSC will show you where your page appears in the search results on average.
+This is arguably the juiciest information for website optimization, since GSC will show you where your page appears in the search results on average.

 Google Search Console Setup